aliirz/phntm.sh/PHASE_1_RECAP.md

 ### **📋 Known Limitations (By Design)**
 - **One-to-one transfers** - sender must stay online for each download
+- **Single-use share links** - each link can only be used once due to WebRTC state conflicts
+- **No simultaneous downloads** - multiple receivers cannot download the same file at once
 - **No file persistence** - files exist only during active connection
 - **Browser dependency** - both users need modern browsers with WebRTC